Projections and whiteboards

 Calendar projection

 Select Calendar in the projection zone (or open ?view=projection&lens=calendar).
-The same view is available under Plan → Calendar.
+The same layout is available under Plan → Calendar (calendar-view.tsx).

 Graph-backed markers (read-only on the grid):

-- Priority-colored dots for issues (round) and work units (square).
+- Priority-colored dots for issues (round) and work units (square) at the bottom of each day cell.

 - Milestones as interactive-colored squares on their created date.